 Asset protection corporation is a corporation.
 It's a sub S corporation which is the worst type of corporation you have if you care about asset protection because it cannot be owned by a foreign trust.

-So, I stay away from sub Ss except asset protection corporation never really has any value independent of me.
-And if I’m dead, it's pretty much worthless and I decided to take the step of having it as a corporation because it saved me a few dollars in self-employment taxes.
+So, I stay away from sub Ss, except asset protection corporation never really has any value independent of me.
+If I’m dead, it's pretty much worthless.
+I decided to take the step of having it as a corporation because it saved me a few dollars in self-employment taxes.